JavaScript API

 Note

 convertSvg is available from both diagramkit (main) and diagramkit/convert (subpath).
-Discovery, manifest, and color utilities are in the subpath exports (diagramkit/utils, diagramkit/color), not the main entry.
+Discovery, manifest, color, and validation utilities live in the subpath exports (diagramkit/utils, diagramkit/color, diagramkit/validate), not the main entry.
+The diagramkit/validate subpath re-exports the same validateSvg* functions available from diagramkit/utils.